Excel Ribbon Shortcuts

 navigation collapse ribbon

-When you press CTRL + F1, the ribbon will either collapse or expand.
+When you press CTRL + F1, the Ribbon either collapses or expands.

 Legacy Shortcuts